dmachard/extensiveautomation-server/README.md

 ## Introduction

-**ExtensiveAutomation**  is a generic automation framework for integration, regression and end-to-end usages.
+**ExtensiveAutomation**  is a generic automation framework in 100% Python for integration, regression and end-to-end usages.
 The framework provided a rich and collaborative workspace environment.
-The server can run on both Python 2 and Python 3, and also run on Linux and Windows.

-Note: No more support provided with Python 2!

 ## Server Installation